Frequently Asked Questions for Parker Performing Arts School

 My child is on an IEP or 504 plan.
 Can he/she attend PPA?
 What support services will PPA offer?

-As a public charter school, PPA will offer special education services and student support services through Douglas County School District.
+As a public charter school, PPA will offer special education services and student support services with oversight provided by Douglas County School District.
 In fact, educational research shows that the unique and differentiated digital curriculum we offer as well as the one-to-one iPad environment at PPA will be more than ideal for some students with special needs.

 Do students audition to be admitted to the school?
 Is enrollment based on students’ talent or ability in the performing arts?